4 minute read

 - Lambda – A mix of both batch and real-time data ingestion

 Batch ingestion is often (but not always) associated with ETL (Extract, Transform, Load) pipelines, where you set specific extraction requirements on a regular schedule.

 (That could be hourly, daily or weekly.)

-Periodic refreshes, centred on periods of low system use, allows for efficient use of IT resources—but it can be in increasing conflict with the needs of the business.
+Periodic refreshes, centered on periods of low system use, allow for efficient use of IT resources—but it can be in increasing conflict with the needs of the business.

-Accurate, timely information is essential for lean organisations.
+Accurate, timely information is essential for lean organizations.